-For more of these types of questions, we’ve created a free Secondary Essay Prompts Database that is continuously updated.
-It includes the most recent information about the secondary requirements for a wide range of specific medical schools in the United States, including essay prompts, fees, CASPer requirement, whether they screen applications, and much more.
+We created a free Secondary Essay Prompts Database that is continuously updated.
+It includes the most recent information about the secondary requirements for a wide range of specific medical schools in the United States, including essay prompts, fees, Casper requirements, whether they screen applications, and much more.

 Medical School Secondary Strategies